Double-spending: Decentralized digital currencies

 In a decentralized system, the double-spending problem is significantly harder to solve.
-To avoid the need for a trusted third party, many servers must store identical up-to-date copies of a public transaction ledger, but as transactions (requests to spend money) are broadcast, they will arrive at each server at slightly different times.
-If two transactions attempt to spend the same token, each server will consider the first transaction it sees to be valid, and the other invalid.
-Once the servers disagree, there is no way to determine true balances, as each server's observations are considered equally valid.
+To avoid the need for a trusted third party, many clients must store compatible copies of a public transaction ledger.
+As transactions (requests to spend money) are broadcast, they will arrive at each client at slightly different times.
+If two transactions attempt to spend the same tokens, each client will consider one transaction to be valid while rejecting the other transaction.
+Conflicting transactions or blocks will cause a chain-split.

-Most decentralized systems solve this problem with a consensus algorithm, a way to bring the servers back in sync.
+Decentralized systems reduce the risk of double-spending by using consensus protocols where clients agree on which is the valid chain, also known as the canonical chain.
 Two notable types of consensus mechanisms are proof-of-work and proof-of-stake.

 By 2007, a number of distributed systems for the prevention of double-spending had been proposed.

+Proof-of-work

-The cryptocurrency Bitcoin implemented a solution in early 2009.
-Its cryptographic protocol used a proof-of-work consensus mechanism where transactions are batched into blocks and chained together using a linked list of hash pointers (blockchain).
-Any server can produce a block by solving a computationally difficult puzzle (specifically finding a partial hash collision) called mining.
-The block commits to the entire history of bitcoin transactions as well as the new set of incoming transactions.
-The miner is rewarded some bitcoins for solving it.
+The cryptocurrency Bitcoin implemented a protocol to address the double-spending problem in early 2009.
+It uses a proof-of-work consensus mechanism where transactions are batched into blocks and chained together using a linked list of hash pointers (blockchain).
+Any miner can produce a block after winning a lottery race that's determined by finding a valid hash of the block with a sufficient number of leading zeroes.

-The double-spending problem persists, however, if two blocks (with conflicting transactions) are mined at the same approximate time.
-When servers inevitably disagree on the order of the two blocks, they each keep both blocks temporarily.
-As new blocks arrive, they must commit to one history or the other, and eventually a single chain will continue on, while the other(s) will not.
-Since the longest (more technically "heaviest") chain is considered to be the valid data set, miners are incentivized to only build blocks on the longest chain they know about in order for it to become part of that dataset (and for their reward to be valid).

-Transactions in this system are therefore never technically "final" as a conflicting chain of blocks can always outgrow the current canonical chain.
+Bitcoin's proof-of-work protocol has probabilistic finality where transactions are never technically "final" because a conflicting chain of blocks can always outgrow the current canonical chain.
 However, as blocks are built on top of a transaction, it becomes increasingly costly and thus unlikely for another chain to overtake it.
+Because competing chains and reorgs can arise naturally, it is recommended that participants wait a number of blocks (i.e. "confirmations") before accepting the probabilistic finality of the transaction.
+The more confirmations a participant waits, the less risk of encountering a reorg or double-spend.

+Double-spending scenarios

+Not waiting for sufficient confirmations (race attack)

+Proof-of-work blockchains naturally allow for blocks to reorg and thus have probabilistic finality.
+Competing miners race to submit blocks and build the longest chain.
+If a competing miner takes over as the longest chain, the blocks of the losing chain are reorged and no longer considered canonical.
+Any client or merchant that doesn't wait for a sufficient number of confirmations is at risk of experiencing a double-spend if the tokens they received are reverted during a natural reorg.